Peter McCann: The Repairs

 In 1971, the band accidentally stumbled into Andrew Loog Oldham, producer of the Rolling Stones, who got the band signed to Motown and convinced the band to move to LA, where he produced two of their albums, Already A Household Word (1971) and Repairs (1972).
-During this time, Peter was continually writing songs, influenced by Paul Simon, Joni Mitchell, Billy Joel, and Paul McCartney, amongst other.
-Torn between attending law school and pursuing a career as a songwriter, McCann's father assured him to follow his dream.
+During this time, Peter was continually writing songs, influenced by Paul Simon, Joni Mitchell, Billy Joel, and Paul McCartney, among others.
+Torn between attending law school and pursuing a career as a songwriter, McCann's father encouraged him to follow his dream.
 One year after the release of the group's 1974 live album, Repairs Live, McCann got signed to ABC Records as a staff writer.

-LA Years
+LA years

 After roughly a year without high-profile songs, McCann's prospects looked sour.
 However, his big break came when he wrote the song "Right Time of the Night", personally chosen by infamous A&R man and former Columbia Records president Clive Davis as Jennifer Warnes’ debut single.
-It went on to chart #6 on the Billboard Hot 100, #1 on the Billboard Easy Listening Chart, and #17 on the Billboard Hot Country Singles chart.
+It went on to chart No. 6 on the Billboard Hot 100, No. 1 on the Billboard Easy Listening Chart, and No. 17 on the Billboard Hot Country Singles chart.
 It was the 34th highest song on the 1977 Billboard Year-End Hot 100 Chart, above "Blinded by the Light" by Manfred Mann's Earth Band and "Dreams" by Fleetwood Mac.

 This success prompted his signing to 20th Century Fox Records, who released his self-penned single "Do You Wanna Make Love" in 1977.
 The single—produced by Hal Yoergler, Vice President of ABC Dunhill Music Publishing—was an international hit and sold over two million units.
-It reached #5 on the U.S. Billboard Hot 100 and #22 on the Adult Contemporary Chart.
+It reached No. 5 on the U.S. Billboard Hot 100 and No. 22 on the Adult Contemporary Chart.
 It was the 17th highest song on the 1977 Year-End Hot 100, eclipsing Eagles' "Hotel California" and Stevie Wonder's "Sir Duke".
 It also reached high chart positions in Canada, Australia, New Zealand, and South Africa.
-His 1977 debut album, Peter McCann, reached #82 on the Billboard 200.
+His 1977 debut album, Peter McCann, reached No. 82 on the Billboard 200.